 Applicants must meet the minimum university requirements for graduate study.
 An undergraduate major in literature is desirable, but applications from candidates who have majored in other fields will be considered.
 Admission is based on samples of previous writing (15-25 pages), academic record, and two letters of recommendation.

 The application deadline for merit awards is November 15.
-After November 15, the program continues to accept applications on a rolling basis, but cannot consider applicants for merit awards.
+After November 15, the program continues to accept applications on a rolling basis.
+New applicants will continue to be considered for merit awards upon availability of funds.

 Applicants for Fall 2014 can submit through June 1, 2014.